nickbrandt/GitLab/doc/administration/consul.md

 ### Consul does not start - multiple private IPs

-If a node has multiple private IPs, Consul will be confused about which of the private addresses to advertise, and then immediately exit on start.
+If a node has multiple private IPs, Consul doesn't know about which of the private addresses to advertise, and then it immediately exits on start.

 Messages like the following are output in `gitlab-ctl tail consul`: